 Janik Bastien-Charlebois, UQAM

-Janik Bastien-Charlebois is a professor at the Sociology Department of the UQAM and co-researcher for Cultures du témoignage.
-She is responsible for the working committee on the testimony of people who identify as lesbian, gay, bisexual, queer, transgender or intersex.
+Janik Bastien-Charlebois is a professor at the Sociology Department of the UQAM and co-researcher for Testimonial Cultures.

 Catherine Chesnay, UQAM

-Catherine Chesnay is a professor in the Social Work Department at the UQAM.
+Catherine Chesnay is a professor in the Social Work Department at the UQAM and co-researcher for Testimonial Cultures.
 She completed a Ph.D. in population health at the University of Ottawa.
 She is involved in the Committee for Intercultural and International Exchanges (CEII), the EQE Committee, as well as in the Nouvelles pratiques sociales editorial team.
 Her research interests revolve around the following themes: women and prison, intervention with groups, penal policies, social policies, sociology of health.
 She is currently the principal investigator on a research project focusing on the public testimonies of women who have been put to trial or who have come into conflict with the law.